michelpa/demoJqGrid/README.md

 + ./app/console doctrine:datab:create
 + ./app/console doctrine:schema:create

-Now go to http://yourhost/app_dev.php/gene to generate dummy datas And then to http://yourhost/app_dev.php/ to see the grid
+Now go to http://yourhost/app_dev.php/ to see the grid in action.

 Everything is in the DefaultController